Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 These are the Indian "tree spiders" native to India and Sri Lanka.

 Their habitat in southern India and Sri Lanka is rapidly dwindling due to deforestation.
 They were under consideration for inclusion to CITES (Convention on International Trade in Endangered Species) in a proposal sponsored by the United States and Sri Lanka, but that proposal was rejected in April, 2000.
-If they are included in CITES, they can't be exported, yet a lot of where they live will likely be destroyed (at least in the case of India).
+If they are included in CITES, they can't be exported, yet where they live will likely be destroyed (at least in the case of India).
 Some scientists estimated that some Poecilotheria spp. would be extinct by 2005 if human expansion into their habitat continued at its present rate (Charpentier 1996).
-It hasn't happened yet, but, in the seconds it took you to read that, another tree in India just went down.
-For that reason, all are on the "red list", as captive breeding of this genus needs to be a top priority.
+It hasn't happened yet, but, in the seconds it took you to read that, another tree full of Poecilotheria just went down.
+For that reason, all are on the "red list", as captive breeding of this genus needs to be a top priority!

 Genus